abbZe/nvchad-custom-config/README.md

 # My custom config for NVCHAD

-Just place this config at ~/.nvim/lua/custom
+Just place this config at ~/.config/nvim/lua/custom Then starts nvchad and :masonInstallAll & :Lazy sync